zxc479773533/Web-Spider-Service/README.md

 Thanks Zhu Li for designing the UI.

-Thanks Du Enbo for Writting Android Client.
+Thanks Du Enbo for writting Android Client.

-Thanks Bao Rong for Writting backstage.
+Thanks Bao Rong for writting backstage.

 Thanks our effort in 2017 Unique Studio Summer Camp Hackweek.